 Asset Metering System accuracy is maintained.

+Where individual items of an Asset Metering System are to be replaced, then only those items need to comply with the most up to date version of this Code of Practice and be commissioned at that time.
+For clarification, Asset Metering Systems in their entirety do not need to be replaced and recommissioned when items are replaced within that system unless there is a material change to the Asset Metering System.

 Where a material change to an Asset Metering System takes place, then this Metering System must be modified to comply with the most up to date version of this Code of Practice.
 Changes to an Asset Metering System are considered to be material where they constitute a change to:

 Switchgear containing Measurement Transformers; and/or